alibosworth/pakon-planar-raw-converter/readme.md

 ## Updating

-PPRC will attempt to detect and show you a message when there is an update available, but you can update to the latest version at any time with `npm update -g pakon-planar-raw-converter --foreground-scripts`.
+PPRC will attempt to detect and show you a message when there is an update available, but you can update to the latest version at any time with `npm update -g pakon-planar-raw-converter`.

 ------------------